j-hagedorn/journals_of/content/poems/2019-02-25-1p36-11-what-touches-distances.md

 </font>

 What will be left of 'us', divided up into
-the mulching stars apart?
+those mulching stars apart?
 What un-hand tends
-the loom of mute facts, generating?
+the loom of mute facts, ever generating?

 I need it to be human, to remember
 us, because even more than to control
 I want to be known, within these hollows.

+Through sensual labyrinths I speed
+inattentive, which is deathward, pursued
+between the level bleak where feeling blends.

+Limits focus.
+What few touches I've devoted
+let me attend entire, kissing
+together our divided smiles, let me continue

+to breathe incense from our childrens' hair, preserve
+the space through which I reach toward embrace.
+Without this distance, where else would I honor?